simonmika/magic/README.md

 ```

 #usage
 If you don't specify a target directory, your current location will be used.
-Furthermore, by default, magic will
-currently not scan any folders named __sdk__.
-If you want to analyze SDK files, you must point magic to that
-location directly.

 ```
 ./magic [TARGET DIRECTORY]
 ```